Gor36/Gor36/README.md

 - Tools:
   - Skills:
     * Python
-    * SQL немного
+    * SQL a little

 ### ⚡️ Currently ⚡️
 - I am studying on the SkillFactory platform
-- analyzing the work on kagle
+- analyzing works on Kaggle
-- looking for an internship company
+- looking for an company for an internship

 ### 🙌🏻 Contact me
 - [Telegram](https://t.me/ahperdjanes)